katalinschmidt/strava_balans/README.md

 2. Seed the database with default training plans:
     * `cd database`
     * `python3 seed_database.py`
+3. To view contents of database (PostgreSQL):
+    * `psql strava_balans`
-    * To add new default training plans:
+4. To add new default training plans to the database:
     * Create a new json file in the `default_trng_plans` directory
     * Add the json file's name to line 22 in `seed_database.py`
     * Add the new plan as an option on the training goals form in `training.html`
-        * Seed / Re-seed the database
+    * Seed / Re-seed the database (see step 2.)
-3. To view contents of database (PostgreSQL):
-    * `psql strava_balans`

 ## Project Development / Iterations:
 1. Strava API authentication & API data rendered on a sortable table